Moisés Santiago Bertoni: Legacy

 On his death, Bertoni left behind an enormous number of unpublished manuscripts.
 His bibliography includes more than 500 publications, but his most ambitious work, the encyclopedic Descripción física, económica y social del Paraguay, planned for 18 volumes, remained unfinished.
 Bertoni's enduring fame in Paraguay, where he was nicknamed el Sabio ("the Sage"), derives from his works on climatology, anthropology (notably a work on the Guaraní people), and popular scientific writings on agronomy, as well as to his public image as a benevolent sage living in the woods.

-Bertoni's botanical collections are conserved at the Sociedad Científica del Paraguay, and were afterwards restored by the Conservatory and Botanical Garden of the City of Geneva.
+Bertoni's botanical collections are conserved at the Sociedad Científica del Paraguay, and were afterwards restored by the Geneva Botanical Garden.